talkable/talkable-docs/source/integration/loyalty.rst

 1. User accounts.
 The website must support user accounts since the loyalty program is only available to logged in users.

 2. Single-use coupons.
 Every loyalty member will have a choice of redemption batches to redeem points for a one-time discount.
    When pressing a redeem button Talkable deducts points and issues a single-use coupon in return.

-3. Ideally only purchases without tax & shipping cost should be passed to Talkable.
-This simplifies future refunds support as taxes and shipping cost are not refundable.
+3. Ideally, only purchases without tax & shipping costs should be passed to Talkable.
+   This simplifies future refunds support as taxes and shipping costs are not refundable.

 .. container:: hidden